Worcestershire may be a real gem to go to – and it’s just an hour’s drive from Birmingham.

-This timber-beamed museum with leaded windows and decorated plaster ceilings is found on what’s described as Worcester’s “most historic street”.
+This timber-beamed museum with leaded windows and decorated plaster ceilings are found on what’s described as Worcester’s “most historic street”.

-Inside you’ll discover rooms that are almost 500-years-old and displays specialise in Tudor weaving and brewing which are the activities that when went on within the house.
+Inside you’ll discover rooms that are almost 500-years-old and displays specialize in Tudor weaving and brewing which are the activities that when went on within the house.

-In later years it had been also used as a cafe for the poor, an air attack Precautions (ARP) office and a faculty clinic. also as hands-on activities there’s also a restaurant on site.[
+In later years it had been also used as a cafe for the poor, and air attack Precautions (ARP) office, and a faculty clinic. also as hands-on activities, there’s also a restaurant on site.[

 10. The Greyfriars House and Garden